mindspore-ai/docs/install/mindspore_ascend_install_conda_en.md

 ### Installing GCC

+The following takes GCC 7 as example for how to install GCC on common operating systems:

-- On Ubuntu 18.04, run the following commands to install.
+- On Ubuntu, run the following commands to install.

     ```bash
-    sudo apt-get install gcc-7 -y
+    sudo apt-get install gcc-7 g++-7 -y
     ```

-- On CentOS 7, run the following commands to install.
+- On CentOS, run the following commands to install.

     ```bash
     sudo yum install centos-release-scl